ivfomenko/unsplashapp/README.md

 2. Network Models
 	- contain JSON models for decode/encode them for API.
 	- all models must be grouped by their type and logic mission (for send and response).
-	- you can use entities from this folder for ViewControllers.
+	- you can use entities from this folder for View.
 3. Network Service
-	- contain main Abstract network service for Moya Framework, inpered by [Moya](https://github.com/Moya/Moya "Moya")
+	- contain main Abstract network service inpered by [Moya](https://github.com/Moya/Moya "Moya")

 #### State Container
 Foler contains 2 main sub-folders: